stayallive/wp-sentry/readme.txt

 For more information have a look at the README.md file: https://github.com/stayallive/wp-sentry/blob/master/README.md#filters.

 == Changelog ==
+= 3.4.4 =

+- Remove extra files from WordPress plugin release
+- Fix fatal error caused by composer autoloader when including Sentry sources in other composer autoloader

 = 3.4.3 =

-- Try and fix last issues caused by composer conflicts with other plugins
+- Fix fatal error caused by composer autoloader conflicts with other plugins

 = 3.4.2 =